Jonathan2021/dotfiles_ikigai/README.md

 * [figlet](http://www.figlet.org/) -> the 3D fonts
 * [betterlockscreen](https://github.com/pavanjadhaw/betterlockscreen) -> an excellent lockscreen

-stow is available for all linux and most other unix like distributions via your package manager.
+make use of stow to make the installation easier. stow is available for all linux and most other unix like distributions via your package manager.

 - `sudo pacman -S stow`
 - `sudo apt-get install stow`